was a V-Class destroyer ordered from Beardmore at Dalmuir, Glasgow and

 horn.
 The Captain was on the bridge and turned and asked the navigator

 our position.
 He told the Captain that the fog horn was Beachy Head,

 whereupon I had the nerve to butt in and correct the navigator,

 explaining my local knowledge.
 The navigator checked the chart and then

-During this period of the cold war we had one trip with a troop ship to
+During this period of the "phoney war" we had one trip with a troop ship to

 Quiberon Bay on the Atlantic coast of France.
 The ship was anchored off